ryanfitz/vogels/README.md

 ```

 You can also directly pass in your access key id, secret and region.
-  * Its recommend you not hard-code credentials inside an application.
-Use this method only for small personal scripts or for testing purposes.
+  * It is NOT recommend to hard-code credentials inside an application.
+Use this method only for small personal scripts or for testing purposes. **Avoid for production.**

 ```js
 var vogels = require('vogels');